Mountain Passages: The Journal of the New Hampshire Chapter of the Appalachian Mountain Club

 read more

-AMC 150 HISTORY SERIES – by Becky Fullerton, AMC Archivist
+AMC 150 HISTORY SERIES: The Beginning – by Becky Fullerton, AMC Archivist

-AMC 150 HISTORY SERIES – by Becky Fullerton, AMC Archivist
+AMC 150 HISTORY SERIES: The Beginning – by Becky Fullerton, AMC Archivist

 The Appalachian Mountain Club (AMC) will celebrate the 150th anniversary of its founding in 2026.
 Leading up to this auspicious milestone, we’ll be sharing historical highlights about the founding and development of the club.
 Everything from trails to trips, conservation to canoeing, lodges to lean-tos, with surprising stories and little-known...